 - Donca Steriade (MIT)

-Arguments for V-to-V Intervals as units of rhythm
+Resyllabification revisited: arguments for V-to-V intervals as units of rhythm

 - Andrew Wedel (U. of Arizona)